Nstamour-art/XogotDocs/Documentation.docc/Manual/3d/introduction_to_3d.md

 - **Transform menu**: It has three options:

-Snap Object to Floor: Snaps an object to a solid floor.
-Transform Dialog: Opens a dialog to adjust transform parameters (translate, rotate, scale, and transform) manually.
-Snap Settings: Allows you to change transform, rotate snap (in degrees), and scale snap (in percent) settings.

 - Snap Object to Floor: Snaps an object to a solid floor.

 - Transform Dialog: Opens a dialog to adjust transform parameters (translate, rotate, scale,